jlbjulio/StockMarket-LSTM-Prediction/README.md

 # Stock Market LSTM Prediction

-A complete Machine Learning project that uses an LSTM neural network to estimate the closing price of a stock for the next trading session.
+A Machine Learning project that uses an LSTM neural network to estimate the closing price of a stock for the next trading session.

 The project can download market data automatically, train the model, compare its results with